stm32-hotspot/b_u585_iota02_aws_iot/README.md

 ## CMSIS Packs

-If you need to regenerate the project with STM32CubeMX, then you need to dowload and install the following CMSIS packs and install them manually.
+If you need to regenerate the project with STM32CubeMX, then you need to dowload and install the following CMSIS packs.

-You can install the packs using STM32CubeMX

 [lwIP 2.2.0](https://www.keil.com/pack/lwIP.lwIP.2.2.0.pack)